PariveshNegi/Banking_System_Simulation/README.md

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## Acknowledgments
-This project was developed by Your Name.
+This project was developed by Parivesh singh negi.
 It's a simple simulation of an ATM system, designed for educational purposes.